 The majority of the participants are from governmental or public organizations.
-However, there have also been participants from non-governmental organizations (NGOs) and private companies.
-Japan has enlisted cooperation from a wide range of levels including government, universities, companies and NGOs, creating a system capable of responding the any sort of need for advanced technology to expertise in vitalising villages.
+However, there have also been creating a system capable of responding to any sort of need for advanced technology to expertise in revitalising villages.
 In terms of scale and available resources, there is no other program in the world that can compare to JICA's Knowledge Co- Creation Programs, which have become one of the cornerstones of Japan's international cooperation.